Cypher121/kettle/docs/index.md

 ## Note on compatibility

-This library is ultimately intended for use with Quilt mods.
-It will likely remain compatible with Fabric for a long time, but no guarantees are given yet.
+This library is intended for use with Quilt mods.
+It will likely not be compatible with Fabric.

 ## Table of Contents